jkielbaska/shirt-ai-configurator/README.md

 ## Description

+## in progress...

-in progress...
-Now it looks like spaghetti code, but now I focus on just get it to work - it will be refactored soon.
+Now I focus on just getting it to work properly - it will be refactored soon.
 It is a part of a larger page that i'm building.

 inspiration: JavaScript Mastery AI-Powered 3D website using React tutorial.